-[3-5].
-Moreover, the body weight of stillbirth fetuses decreases through maceration in utero and by dehydration between delivery and autopsy, suggesting that the true prevalence of SGA in stillbirth is not as high as previously estimated and is more likely to be around 20% to 25% [43].
-These findings would suggest that the majority of stillbirths at term typically occur in normally grown fetuses [5, 26].
-SGA corresponds to the statistical deviation of fetal size from a reference standard, with a threshold that is usually set below the 10th centile.
+Early FGR: GA $<$ 32 weeks, in absence of congenital anomalie Late FGR: GA $\geq$ 32 weeks, in absence of congenital anomalie AC/EFW <3 rd centile or UA-AEDF AC/EFW <3 rd centile Or Or at least 2 out of 3 of the following 1.
+AC/EFW <10 th centile combined with 1.
+AC/EFW <10 th centile 2.
+UtA-PI >95 th centile and/or 2.
+AC/EFW crossing centiles >2 quartiles on growth centiles 3.
+UA-PI >95 th centile 3.
+CPR <5 th centile or UA-PI >95 th centile is not as high as previously estimated and is more likely to be around 20% to 25%.
+These findings would suggest that the majority of stillbirths at term typically occur in normally grown fetuses.
+SGA corresponds to the statistical deviation of fetal size from a reference standard, with a threshold that is usually set below the 10th percentile.
 Most SGA babies are constitutionally small with no increased risk for adverse outcomes.
 In contrast, FGR is a functional disorder caused by placental dysfunction that prevents the fetus from reaching its growth potential.
-FGR is thus far more strongly associated with adverse perinatal outcomes than SGA [44].
+FGR is thus far more strongly associated with adverse perinatal outcomes than SGA.
 Until recently, there was no consensus on the definition of a FGR fetus in the literature.
 In 2016, a Delphi expert consensus for FGR was established on a combination of fetal biometry with functional indices including fetal and maternal Dopplers (Table 1).
 Different criteria are used to diagnose early- and late-onset FGR depending on the gestational age at onset of placental dysfunction before or after 32 weeks.
-This consensus definition recognises - for the first time - that late-onset FGR can be diagnosed in fetuses with an EFW above the 10th centile by the combination of a reduced fetal growth velocity and abnormal fetal Dopplers [44].
+This consensus definition recognises-for the first time-that late-onset FGR can be diagnosed in fetuses with an EFW above the 10th percentile by the combination of a reduced fetal growth velocity and abnormal fetal Dopplers.